maraisabella/dataviz-final-project-group4/README.md

 - In order to enhance our communication in the most effective manner, we will be communicating via Slack for project updates.
 We will also be conducting team Zoom meetings every day.
 With both of these methods being used for our project, they are both equally crucial because we will be notifying each other of changes made to code and coordinating with each other before changes are pushed, pulled, and merged on GitHub.

 ## Overview
-The purpose of this project is to deterine if a model could be created that would significantly predict early readmissions (defined as less than 30 days from discharge) using logistic regression.
+The purpose of this project is to determine if a model could be created that would significantly predict early readmissions (defined as less than 30 days from discharge) using logistic regression.

 ## Exploratory Data Analysis
 - The preliminary dataset contained 69,710 records